top of page

 • Tip 1: Listen to a variety of sources.
 Don't just stick to your textbook's audio recordings.
 Listen to German radio stations, podcasts, news, and music.
 Platforms like Deutsche Welle or ARD Mediathek offer a wealth of authentic listening materials at different levels.
 Try to expose yourself to different accents and speeds of speech.

 • Tip 2: Practice active listening.
 Instead of passively listening to German audio, actively engage with the material.
-Take notes, jot down key phrases, and summarize what you've heard.
+Take notes, jot down key phrases, and summarise what you've heard.
 This will help you to process and retain the information better.

 • Tip 3: Use transcripts.
 When practising with audio resources, use transcripts if available.
 Listen to the audio first without the transcript, then listen again while following along with the text.
 This helps you to identify any missed words and understand the context better.